 Gordon Brown (2007) Sperm competition and male forceps dimorphism in the European earwig Forficula auricularia (Dermaptera: Forficulina).
 PhD Thesis University of St. Andrews.

 I found this tiny spider beetle, Ptinus sexpunctatus in the bath today.
 The second time I see this species, both times found in the bathroom.
 The name spider beetle comes from the long legs and antennae of the beetle and its tucked-in head, which makes them resemble a spider superficially.
 They feed on decaying insects and are often found in bee nests, presumably feeding on the pollen/larvae.

 It is not unusual to see bumblebees in Autumn.
 Queens are still about, storing up some reserves before hibernation.
 What I found unusual is a worker of a Bombus pascuorum collecting pollen in my patch of Lamium maculatum today.
 The bumblebee visited each flower inserted its head deep into it and as exiting, wiped its furry back with its rear legs collecting the pollen on its corbicula or pollen basket.
 I understand that bumblebees collect pollen for their larvae, so there must be still be B. pascuorum active nests this late in the year.

-In addition, males are able to monitor several female webs when they are nearby and this results on males guarding webs become larger as the season progress, and a pool of smaller wandering males.
+In addition, males are able to monitor several female webs when they are nearby and this results on males guarding webs becoming larger as the season progresses, and a pool of smaller wandering males.

 The mature female Metellina on the top photo has hung her web on a tomato plant since at least mid september.
 I haven't noticed any males but I shall keep an eye for these in the next days.